Agile means a lot of things to a lot of people, so how would you define an agile company today?

 So, a company needs to see things as early as possible.
 Have the reserves to plan & prepare to change themselves soon enough and the freedom and ability to execute in time on those changes. it may be adopting new technology.
 It may be changing to the market preferences.

 Two examples are Cloud and Mobile.
 Cloud technology is enabling fast changes.
 Mobile is a preference change for customers and employees.

 Bringing it back to a process perspective, it may not be about changing the process flow at all.

 Today, it is more about exposing processes to Mobile users & through APIs!
-Perhaps, using partner services instead of internal ones in the process?
+Perhaps, using partner services instead of internal ones

 I would define it as a company that can swap out systems and apps whenever they please to enable higher productivity for everyone.
 In addition, due to this hot swapping, they are able to change and respond to market needs and plug into new needs as needed - without needing a consultant or IT army.

 Another very important aspect of an agile company is that their tools are incredibly simple for everyone to understand, use and get value out of.